linilss/dat255/Reflektioner/Fredrik_Mile.md

 **Time spent:** Lectures & exercises: 8h, learning Scrum by watching tutorials on youtube: 2h , group meetings 3h

 **Total: 13h**

+## Week 2
+### What do I want to learn or understand better?
+I have started to work with Andriod Studio and I want to learn a lot more about it (andriod development in general).
+I think I understand the main concepts of Scrum now and I'm looking forward to actually use it properly the next week/sprint.
+We have gained access to the source code of the existing app and I want to learn how to read documentations and code in a good and structured way.
+### How can I help someone else, or the entire team, to learn something new?
+I almost always prefer to use video-tutorials instead of written tutorials when I'm a total beginner at something, if I find any good tutorials I will inform my team members that I found a great guide and share it to them as well.
+I had some technical issues when downloading and installing the Andriod Studio so if anyone in the group has any problems with the software, I'm happy to help.
+### What is my contribution towards the team’s application of scrum?
+I have participated in Scrum meetings and helped out with the creation of our first user-stories.
+I also specified myself as the contact person in the group.
+### What is my contribution towards the team’s deliveries?
+During the last week I gathered more knowledge in Andrio Studio and Andriod Development.
+I have also participated in scrum meetings and discussions about how we want to use Git.
+Since we have access to the source code of the app now, I will search for guidelines online to learn about how to read documentations and code that I've now written myself.

+**Time spent:** Lectures & exercises: 4h, Andriod Studio tutorial: 1.5h , group meetings 2h

+**Total:7.5h**